-Second, as a result of the implementation of two new accounting standards, GASB Statement No. 68, Accounting and Financial Reporting for Pensions - an amendment of GASB Statement No. 27, and GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date - an amendment of GASB No. 68, the District's Statement of Net Position reports two new items in its Governmental Activities.
-The two accounting standards are effective for the District's year ended April 30, 2016, and therefore the two new items were not included in the Statement of Net Position at April 30, 2015.
+The decrease during the preceding year ended April 30, 2016, stemmed primarily from the implementation of two new accounting standards that year, GASB Statement No. 68, Accounting and Financial Reporting for Pensions - an amendment of GASB Statement No. 27, and GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date - an amendment of GASB No. 68.
+The two accounting standards were effective for the District's year ended April 30, 2016.
+They required the reporting of three new items in the District's Statement of Net Position, which had not been required previously.